amr-mnrashad/Predicting-and-Simulating-Financial-Stress-Events/README.md

 **Aim of the Project**
  - The project aims to:
-    1. Predict stress events using financial indicators derived from historical data.
+    1. Predict systemic stress events using financial indicators derived from historical data.
     2. Utilize Monte Carlo simulations to evaluate model robustness under various scenarios.
     3. Provide actionable insights through well-documented workflows for data preparation, feature engineering, and model evaluation.